Song of the South: Plot

 Seven-year-old Johnny is excited about what he believes to be a vacation at his grandmother's Georgia plantation with his parents, Sally and John Sr. When they arrive at the plantation, he discovers that his parents will be living apart temporarily, and he will live at the plantation with his mother and grandmother while his father returns to Atlanta to continue his controversial editorship of that city's newspaper.
-Distraught at his father's departure, Johnny secretly leaves for Atlanta that night with only a bindle.
+Distraught at his father's departure, Johnny secretly leaves for Atlanta that night with a bindle.

 As Johnny sneaks away from the plantation, he discovers Uncle Remus telling tales of a character named Br'er Rabbit to other sharecroppers on the plantation.
 By this time, word had gotten out that Johnny was missing, and some plantation residents are looking for him.
 Johnny evades being discovered, but Uncle Remus catches up with him, offers him food for his journey, and takes him back to his cabin, where he tells the boy the traditional African-American folktale, "Br'er Rabbit Earns a Dollar a Minute".
 In the story, Br'er Rabbit attempts to run away from home only to change his mind after an encounter with Br'er Fox and Br'er Bear.
 Johnny takes the advice and lets Uncle Remus take him back to Sally.

 Johnny makes friends with Toby, a young black boy who lives on the plantation, and Ginny Favers, a poor white girl.
 Ginny gives Johnny a puppy after her two older brothers, Joe and Jake, threaten to drown it.
 Sally refuses to let him take care of the puppy, so he takes it to Uncle Remus.
 Uncle Remus takes the dog in and delights Johnny and his friends with the fable of Br'er Rabbit and the Tar-Baby, stressing that people should not get involved with something they have no business with in the first place.
 Johnny imitates Br'er Rabbit's use of reverse psychology from the tale and begs the Favers brothers not to tell their mother about the dog.
 The trick works and the boys get in trouble after telling their mother.
 In an act of revenge, they tell Sally about the dog.
-Sally becomes upset that Johnny and Uncle Remus kept the dog despite her order (which was unknown to Uncle Remus), and she instructs Uncle Remus not to tell any more stories to her son.
+Sally becomes upset that Johnny and Uncle Remus kept the dog despite her order (which was unknown to Uncle Remus), and she instructs him not to tell any more stories to Johnny.